quantumlib/Cirq/docs/dev/development.md

 For continuous integration:

-Each job might need different set of requirements and it would be inefficient to install a full-blown dev env for every tiny job (e.g. `mypy` check).
+Each job might need different set of requirements and it would be inefficient to install a full-blown dev env for every tiny job (e.g. type check).
 Instead, in the directory `dev_tools/requirements`, create a separate `<job>.env.txt` and include the necessary tools in there.
 Requirements files can include each other, which is heavily leveraged in our requirements files in order to remove duplication.

 You can call the following utility to unroll the content of a file: